-He has grown from a fan (Dallas Stars, of course!) to an expert stats-analysis hobbyist to an independent hockey blogger.
+He has grown from a fan (Dallas Stars, of course!) to an expert stats-analysis hobbyist.
 And now the man is serving as a volunteer off-ice official for the local NAHL team, the Lone Star Brahmas.

 I may not care much about hockey, but I sure care about Greg.
 So I jumped at the chance to go to last Saturday’s home game (my first-ever) and see him in action.
 A few observations…

 Their arena ain’t the American Airlines Center.
 Thanks to the echoes, I never understood a word the announcer said.
 It sounded like a record being played backward.
 The building felt more like a high school arena than a pro venue.